goojoob/Git-commands/README.md

 <br/>

-## Create local and remote repository
+## Create local and remote Repository

 `first create .gitignore in the folder`